-The Committee shall approve in advance any retainer of the external auditor to provide any non-audit service to the Trust in accordance with Applicable Requirements and Board approved policies and procedures.
+The Committee shall approve in advance any and all audit services and permissible non-audit services to be performed by the auditors for the Trust or its subsidiary entities that it deems advisable in accordance with Applicable Requirements and Board approved policies and procedures, and adopt and implement policies for such pre-approval.
+The Committee shall consider the impact of such services and fees on the independence of the auditor.
 The Committee may delegate pre-approval authority to any member of the Committee.
 The decisions of any member of the Committee to whom this authority has been delegated must be presented to the full Committee at its next scheduled Committee meeting.